Monica Simpson, Executive Director

 AMIR Jones, EXECUTIVE ASSISTANT

-Amir proudly still reads a printed newspaper, cherishes nearly all things analog, is a cycling evangelist and enjoys thrifting, and collecting stationary.
-Amir has a background as a bookseller, staff at OutBack bikes, a licensed Affordable Care Act navigator, and barista.
-Originally from Southern California, Amir values offering great service and centers accessibility for queer and trans folks of color, in all he does.
-In his role, as Monica Simpson’s executive assistant, he manages her schedule and aims to help her thrive in her role as SisterSong’s executive director.
+In his role, as Monica Simpson’s Executive Assistant, he manages her schedule and aims to help her thrive in her role as SisterSong’s Executive Director.
 Deeply intentional about all he does, and a person well suited behind-the-scenes, showing up fully present to make someone’s day better keeps him motivated.
-When you are in Atlanta you may see him with his tie and suspenders zipping around town on a fixie bicycle.
+When you are in Atlanta, you may see him with his tie and suspenders, zipping around town on a fixie bicycle, taking in the sights and sounds of the city that he loves and is loved by.

 Khadijah Austin, DIGITAL STRATEGY MANAGER